jawi-mnh48/jawifont/README.md

   - ك is not formally recognized as a letter in Malay.
   - ك is called as Arabic Kaf by Malays, as opposed to just Kaf, because Kaf in Malay is ک.

+I'm also adding support for Pegon script as well, check the last table on the full list of tables.

-Full table can be read at [here](https://jawi.mnh48.moe/jawifont/en/jawitable.html)
+Full list of tables can be read at [here](https://jawi.mnh48.moe/jawifont/en/jawitable.html)

 ## What is the license?